brotatotes/bht-automation/bht gen 3/Luke/Chapter 5/Luke 5 1 bht.md

 ### Archibald T. Robertson:
-1. "επικεισθα is an old one and means to λιε υπον, rest upon as of a stone on the tomb (John 11:38) or of fish on the burning coals (John 21:9).
-So it is used of a tempest (Acts 27:20) and of the urgent demands for Christ's crucifixion (Luke 23:23).
-Here it vividly pictures the eager crowds around Jesus."
+1. "Pressed upon him (επικεισθα)... vividly pictures the eager crowds around Jesus."
-2. "Εν τω επικεισθα is a favourite idiom with Luke as we have already seen, εν with the articular infinitive in the locative case."
+2. "Luke in this paragraph... does not follow the chronology of Mark as he usually does."
-3. "But that is no longer necessary, for the accusative as the case of extension is the oldest of the cases and in later Greek regains many of the earlier uses of the other cases employed for more precise distinctions.
-See the same idiom in verse Luke 5:2.
-We need not here stress the notion of extension."
+3. "With characteristic accuracy Luke never calls it a sea, while the others never call it a lake."

 ### John Gill:
-1. "Great crowds of people attended on him, and they followed him wherever he went; and so large were their numbers, and so very eager were they to see him, and hear him, that they were even troublesome to him, and bore hard upon him..."
-(76 words)
+1. "And so large were their numbers, and so very eager were they to see him, and hear him, that they were even troublesome to him, and bore hard upon him, and were ready to press him down."
-2. "The scriptures of the Old Testament explained, and the doctrines of the Gospel preached; and which were preached by him, as never were before or since, and in such a manner as were not by the Scribes and Pharisees..."
-(47 words)
+2. "The matter and manner of his ministry drew a vast concourse of people after him."
-3. "And indeed, it was a place chosen by Christ, and honoured, and made famous by him, by his preaching at it, his miracles upon it, and showing himself there after his resurrection."
-(32 words)
+3. "And indeed, it was a place chosen by Christ, and honoured, and made famous by him."

 ### John Wesley:
 1. Matthew 4:18; Mark 1:16.